bkesterbyld/maroon-potato/src/pages/index.md

     content: >
       #### Save your brain for high level work

-      Above is a global computing network that replaces databases, backend coding and infrastructure.
+      Above is a no code global computing network that replaces databases, backend coding and infrastructure.
 You can build something from scratch or ingest and mix existing data to innovate.
-The overall experience is no code and fast, freeing you to focus on interfaces, client logic and other high level work.
+The overall experience is productive and fast, freeing you to focus on interfaces, client logic and other high level work.
     actions: []
     video_embed_html: ''
     media_position: top